moebiussurfing/ofxSurfingCapturer_DEPRECATED/README.md

 Uses ofxSurfing_CaptureWindowFFMPEG.h

 ## Features
-- Faster than other alternatives that capture video.
+- **Faster** than other alternatives that capture video.
-- User controls to handle all the proccess: mount, record, clear all stills...etc
+- **User controls** to handle all the proccess:
+mount, record, take snapshot, clear all stills, ...etc.
-- Command to auto call ffmpeg compression after capture.
+- Command to **auto-call ffmpeg** video compression after capture.

 ## Usage